 The program runs continuously for six semesters (24 months).
 Short periods of time are spent in Toronto, but otherwise the student may be in their home location during the first year.
-In year two, the student is participating in clinical activities, with three brief returns to Toronto in the year.
+In year two, the student is participating in clinical activities, with two brief returns to Toronto in the year.

 Year 1 (3 semesters) is academically focused:

 - Completion of 15 courses in total, including 120 hours of longitudinal clinical experience is expected.

 - 4 Mandatory Residential Blocks will occur: a 4 week block in September, a 2 week block in December, a 3 week block in April/May and a 5 week block in July/August.(see the Program at a Glance for a visual representation)

 - 40 weeks of supervised direct clinical contact in rural and urban settings:

 - 10 x 4 week rotations: 2 x Primary Care, 2 x electives, 1 x each: General Surgery, Emergency Medicine, Hospitalist/Internal Medicine, Mental Health, Paediatrics, Women's Health